All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Erect, energized, graceful posture at all times: body straight, chest lifted, core slightly tensed to limit side-to-side hip motion, leaning slightly forwards from ankles.
 Demonstrate how forwards lean ensures forwards steps will always be shorter than backwards steps, so simplified single track walking acceptable.
 Backwards walk particularly important, since it will feel unnatural initially.
 Leaders can step either heel first (common among Argentinian men, wearing shoes with elevated heels) or on front of foot (my preferred way of tango walking, wearing shoes with non-elevated heels).
 Walk softly, without slamming feet against floor, regardless of whether stepping heel first or front of feet first.
 Students who cannot gracefully walk/dance alone to tango music certainly cannot dance well with partner.

 Embrace can be: (a) square-shape apilado; (b) V-shape apilado; (c) separated, with indirect lead through arms.
 Beginners using apilado embrace may require temporary separation to allow forward ochos.
 Distance between dancers in separated embrace can be anywhere from zero to arm's length.
 Square-shape apilado embrace should be learned first, initially practicing with same sex partner.
-Rubato dancers must use either square-shape or v-shape apilado embrace because of need to precisely synchronize step timing, which requires torso to torso contact.
-Step timing easier to synchronize with strict tempo dancing.
+Rubato musicality dancers must use either square-shape or v-shape apilado embrace because of need to precisely synchronize step timing, which requires torso to torso contact.
+Step timing easier to synchronize with strict tempo musicality.
 Beginners favor separated embrace because it is more forgiving of bad posture, bad leading/following skills, limited waist flexibility in follower when doing ochos.
 Widely separated embrace also favored by dancers who dislike close bodily contact.

 Beginner awkwardness and lack of self confidence is acceptable in followers but not leaders.
 Even slight awkwardness or lack of self confidence in leader will be detected by follower and cause her to lose trust in leader, which will then likely cause her to balk at his lead, then leader will detect her mistrust, causing him to further lose self confidence, and so on in negative feedback loop.
 True self confidence comes from practice of repeatedly doing things correctly.
 Pretending to be confident without underlying mastery of skills manifests as brutality.

-Metaphorically speaking, rubato style leader like violinist, follower like violin.
+Metaphorically speaking, rubato musicality leader like violinist, follower like violin.
 Just as defective violin cannot produce good music, no matter how skilled the musician, likewise defective follower (bad posture, lack of apilado embrace, refusal to give control of body to leader) cannot produce good dancing, no matter how skilled the leader.
 To eyes of audience, little difference between great versus average violinists, whereas huge difference to ears.
-Likewise, spectators may see no difference between dancing led by great versus average rubato leaders, whereas follower may experience great bodily pleasure with former and boredom with latter.
+Likewise, spectators may see no difference between dancing led by great versus average rubato musicality leaders, whereas follower may experience great bodily pleasure with former and boredom with latter.

 Close hold tango dancing only works well when both partners truly want to dance with one another, versus merely acquiescing to other person's desire.
 Understand and use cabeceo/mirada to make, solicit, accept and refuse invitations.
 Women need to become comfortable repeatedly refusing men's invitations, since women are doing no one a favor by dancing without enthusiasm.
 Men must become comfortable with repeated rejection.
 Men and women alike may have good but non-evident reasons for not inviting/accepting: tired, not in good mood, waiting for another partner, don't like music, etc. Women should avoid directly inviting men, since very few women can tolerate open rejection by men, and instead should use mirada to solicit invitations.
 Men who "mercy dance" with women are making the same mistake as women who mercy dance with men.
 Unenthusiastic dancing is usually bad dancing, and bad dancing is worse than not dancing at all: learn to enjoy sitting and listening to music!